 If The ARI cancels or postpones an event, The ARI will automatically issue a 100% registration credit that can be used within 12 months of the date of the event by anyone at the organization, and may be used toward any ARI event, service, or product.

-Paula founded the ARI in 2020 as it’s CEO and holds the same role at Lexical Intelligence.
-Prior to that she headed the analytic services division at Lexical, providing funding agencies and research administrators with the state-of-the-art tools and analyses needed to make informed, data-driven decisions.
+Paula founded the ARI in 2021.
+Prior to that she headed the analytic services division at Lexical Intelligence, providing funding agencies and research administrators with the state-of-the-art tools and analyses needed to make informed, data-driven decisions.
 Paula served as Training Director in the Office of Portfolio Analysis at the National Institutes of Health (NIH), where she implemented and led an innovative training program that continues to assist the scientific community in carrying out effective analyses of the NIH research portfolio.
 With over a decade of analytical experience, Paula’s expertise spans the fields of biomedical research, science policy, and portfolio analysis.

 Paula earned her B.Sc. in Biochemistry from the University of Edinburgh, and her Ph.D. from Newcastle University.